AFLplusplus/AFLplusplus/qemu_mode/README.md

 The issue however is Dyninst which is not rewriting the binaries so that they run stable.
 A lot of crashes happen, especially in C++ programs that use throw/catch.
-Try it first, and if it works for you be happy as it is 2-3x as fast as qemu_mode.
+Try it first, and if it works for you be happy as it is 2-3x as fast as qemu_mode, however usually not as fast as QEMU persistent mode.